 VA loans are available only to military veterans and their families that have earned VA credits.
 But if you are a veteran or currently serving in the military, it’s a great way to get into a home with very little upfront costs.

-While all of the above options are quite popular for first time homebuyers, some lenders offer their own low- or no-down mortgage programs.
-In fact, Right By You Mortgage offers a unique adjustable rate loan program that requires no down payment at all.
+While all of the above options are quite popular for first time homebuyers, some lenders offer their own low-down payment mortgage programs.
+In fact, Right By You Mortgage offers a First Time Homebuyer Loan program that helps eligible buyers purchase a home with as little as 3% down.

-Our 100% Home Loan program offers an opportunity for homebuyers to finance the entire purchase price of their home.
-The program provides several adjustable-rate mortgage (ARM) options, including 5/5, 7/1, and 10/1 terms.
+Our program provides several adjustable-rate mortgage (ARM) options, including 5/5, 7/1, and 10/1 terms.
 (For more information about ARM products, click here.)
-These flexible terms allow homebuyers to choose a loan that best suits their personal situation and future plans.
+These options allow homebuyers to choose a loan that best suits their personal situation and future plans.

-Another way this program is unique is that borrowers don’t have to pay for mortgage insurance, which is typically required with other loan programs when making a down payment less than 20% of the purchase price.
+What makes our First Time Homebuyer Loan unique is that borrowers don’t have to pay for mortgage insurance, which is typically required with other loans when making a down payment of less than 20% of the purchase price.
 This can lead to significant monthly savings and reduce the overall costs of a home purchase.

-Also, there are special financial incentives available to community partners, including teachers, firefighters, police officers, nurses and first responders, And if you already have a Fidelity Bank account and agree to make automatic payments, you’re entitled to a special rate discount.
+Also, there are special financial incentives available to community partners, including teachers, firefighters, police officers, nurses and first responders.

 Would you like more information about buying a home with little or no down payment?
 Our loan experts at Right By You Mortgage are here to help.
 Find a local loan officer near you or email us at inquiries@rightbyyoumortgage.com to get started.